turingschool/lesson_plans/ruby_03-professional_rails_applications/intermediate_sql.md

 #### Setup

+Keep [this article](https://blog.codinghorror.com/a-visual-explanation-of-sql-joins/) handy if you need help visualizing some of these concepts.

 From your terminal, run `psql`.

 If you get an error that says something like `Database username "YOUR_NAME" does not exist.` you will need to create a database that shares the username.
 Run `createdb "YOUR_NAME"` and re-run `psql`.